All Episodes

 Our First Amendment rights for freedom of expression.

-This is this is the beginning of a police state if this takes hold.
+This is the beginning of a police state if this takes hold.

 That's how dangerous this is.

-But we notice we never get to the bottom of anything, and that's Congress's fault again.
+But you notice we never get to the bottom of anything, and that's Congress's fault again.

-Why has Hillary Clinton gotten away with her email server and the mom and pop shop bathroom in a bathroom closet and all the lies that she told?
+Why has Hillary Clinton gotten away with her email server in the mom and pop shop bathroom in a bathroom closet and all the lies that she told?

 How did she get away with giving 20% of America's uranium by signing off as Secretary of State at the exact same time and leading up to the time where she signed off on it when all this money is being funneled through surrogates of these companies into the Clinton Foundation?